yarusophialiu/NEWTTC/phase1/src/README.txt

 Summary
-In this project, we design a public transit system that tracks and calculates fares for anyone who uses a travel card (called "cardholder") to enter and exit the system.
+In this project, we design a public transit system that tracks and calculates fares for anyone who uses the presto card (called "cardholder") to enter and exit the system.
 The transit system only contains subways and buses.
 Fares are calculated based on time and stations(for subways)/stops(for buses)